eduardokota/eduardokota.github.io/README.md

 Motivation quotes

-Pioneer path is hard but valued.
+Be pioneer.
 Modernize tradition.
 For achieve a goal, seek higher goals.
 Think on Solution over Problem.
 Do it now, before its late.
 Different is better than ordinary.
 Work smarter, not harder.